samaro119/Rpi_Mass_Image_Writer_dd/README.md

 # Rpi_Mass_Image_Writer_dd
 Raspberry Pi 5 that writes to many USB drives in one go.
 Use the LCD Keypad buttons to select the stored disk image to copy as well as reboot the device.

-Up and Down buttons are used to navigate the menu, Select button is used to confirm.
-When given a confirmation choice the Select button confirms the choice and any other button will cancel.

 Disk images are transferred to the Raspberry Pi via a Samba shared folder.
-The selected image is then written in to all the drives using the ```dcfldd``` command.
+The selected image is then written in to all the drives using the ```dd``` command.

 ## How to use?